We have compiled some typical questions we get asked and have answered them in as much detail as we can.

 - What happens if they have a toilet accident?

-Wet ones will be dealt with as soon as we know about it and we will discreetly hand you the wet clothes at the end of the day.
+It is a good idea to send your child in with a spare change of clothes in their book bag.
+Wet accidents will be dealt with as soon as we know about it and we will discreetly hand you the wet clothes at the end of the day.
 If it is another type of accident we may need to contact you for safeguarding reasons.

 We then ask you to wash and return the spare clothes as soon as possible as we have a limited supply of spare pants/trousers/socks etc.